Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-08.md

 Add a key by giving each element a unique key prop.
 The value can be anything you like but keys in a collection should unique.

+You may think list index would be ideal, however this is an anti-pattern. *Anti-patterns are common solutions to common problems where the solution is ineffective and may result in undesired consequences.*

 ```JS
 const headings = [
   <Heading key="Apples" str='Apples' />,